juliariec/juliariec.com/src/pages/now.md

 - Working as a full stack developer in Toronto.
 - Writing content for this blog.
-- Training for a sprint triathlon with my roommate.
+- Trying to keep up with running and cycling for as long as the weather permits.
-- Reconnecting with friends while the weather is nice.
+- Practicing my tree identification skills.
-- Reviewing and taking notes on books I've read this year.
+- Reading about algorithms, the alignment problem, and the attention economy.
-- Researching effective altruism.
+- Gearing up for Christmas!

-&nbsp; &nbsp;
+&nbsp;

 #### What is this page?